LittleKingsguard/Eternity-Core/Characters/Abilities/Core.md

-The Core Abilities for a game are the ones all player characters have in common and will start with ratings in.
-These should be broadly defined, such as "Prowess" or "Wits", as the player should be able to cover most game situations with some combination of two of them.
-A game should have no more than 3-4 total Core Abilities.
+The Robot Abilities are the ones all player characters (except Transhumans) have in common and will start with ratings in.
+These are fundamental parts of being a robot, and represent the skills and abilities that are integral to a machine, but outside the realm of human capability or knowledge.
+These are:
+* Machinery
+* Processing
+* Connection